Skip to content

 These functions operate on copies of the original resource, ensuring the original data remains untouched.

-Consider combining those methods with post render patches.
+Consider combining those methods with the post render patches approach.

 Extra Template Functions